 So we did just that, and after a few days of development we had created Sherlog:

-Not only can we fast forward and backward though the user’s experience at any pace, we can also copy the screens out of here and then work with them in the simulator, if we find a GUI bug or something we want to improve on.
+Not only can we fast-forward and backward through the user’s experience at any pace, we can also copy the screens out of here and then work with them in the simulator if we find a GUI bug or something we want to improve on.

-We can’t see where the user touch the screen yet, but we are working on that too.
+We can’t see where the user touches the screen yet, but we are working on that too.

 Looking at Sherlog, you might be thinking that this feels a bit like Event Sourcing.
 Usually, Event Sourcing is used for events in the domain layer, for things like package tracking and logistics, but it is certainly incredibly powerful to use events to drive the GUI as well.

 We do not believe that this architecture is suitable for all applications, but we’ve been playing with the idea of using it on proper web applications, especially where there is interaction in the shape of a wizard or something similar to what we’ve got on our machines.

 Moreover, it is incredibly fun to work with this technology stack.
 There is hardly a sprint gone by where we aren’t amazed at what we have produced, and how easy it was to get it working.